ztstroud/mini-computer/atom/HARDWARE.md

 ### Instruction Register
 The instruction register stores the instruction to execute.
 It stores whatever is being pulled out of RAM.

+### PC
+The PC stores the address of the next instruction to execute, and is used as the address in RAM so that it can be loaded.